data-edu/data-science-in-education/_book/08-wt-gradebook.md

 view(gradebook)
 ```

-### Create new variables and further process the data
+### Create New Variables and Further Process the Data

 R users transform data to facilitate working with the data during later phases of visualization and analysis.
 A few examples of data transformation include creating new variables, grouping data, and more.
 This code chunk first creates a new data frame named `classwork_df`, then selects particular variables from our gradebook dataset using `select()`, and finally gathers all the homework data under new variables into new columns.